Understanding the Account Home

 - DNS Setup

-This is where we check if you account has an active subscription to our service.
-If you don’t have a green check mark it means that your subscription has run out and you will have to upgrade or renew your subscription.
+This is where we check if your account has an active subscription to our service.
+If you don’t have a green checkmark it means that your subscription has run out and you will have to upgrade or renew your subscription.
 In that case press the upgrade button.

 Some user will get a new IP address frequently from their Internet Service Provider (ISP) while others will have the same IP address for months if not years.
 If you all of a sudden experience problems with our service it’s a good idea to log in to your account and check if you have gotten a new IP.
 In that case press the “update IP” button, which will appear.